 Nature in The Abstract: The Art of Eileen Olson

 Experience a new exhibit that will immerse visitors in the vibrancy and power of nature, as interpreted through the work of Delaware-based fine artist Eileen Olson.
 Nature in The Abstract: The Art of Eileen Olson features the unique abstract expressionist style Eileen is known for, and it will include brand new works debuting at the exhibit, exploring the dynamic natural world around us.
 Join us in taking a journey through the vision and artistry of Eileen Olson.
-Nature in The Abstract will run May 15 through September 13, 2020 in the Welcome Gallery.
-An opening reception and artist talk will take place May 15, 5:00 – 7:00 p.m.
+Nature in The Abstract will run early June through November 1, 2020 in the Welcome Gallery.
+An opening reception and artist talk will be scheduled.

 Living Patterns: The Student Art Show